Your baby's placenta, contained in capsule form, is believed to:

-Leave you will a bottle of pills and a clean kitchen
+Leave you with a bottle of pills and a clean kitchen

 What Does it Cost?

-If you live outside Coos County, a $85 gas fee will be added.
-I will travel to Brookings, Gold Beach, Reedsport and Roseburg.
+If you live more than 20 miles from me, a gas fee will be added.
 I charge a gas fee instead of a mileage fee because it is less expensive for the client (mileage reimbursement is $0.54 per mile).